hartwigmedical/hmftools/sage/README.md

  This read context is used to search for evidence supporting the variant and also to calculate the allelic depth and frequency.

  The core read context is a distinct set of bases surrounding a variant after accounting for any microhomology in the read and any repeats in either the read or ref genome.
- A 'repeat' in this context, a repeat is defined as having 1 - 10 bases repeated at least 2 times.
+ A 'repeat' in this context, is defined as having 1 - 10 bases repeated at least 2 times.
  The core is a minimum of 5 bases long.

  For a SNV/MNV in a non-repeat sequence this will just be the alternate base(s) with 2 bases either side.